Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 5 Oktober 2024 09.51.39 UTC
+- WIB: Sabtu, 5 Oktober 2024 10.28.10 UTC
-- WITA: Sabtu, 5 Oktober 2024 10.51.39 UTC
+- WITA: Sabtu, 5 Oktober 2024 11.28.10 UTC
-- WIT: Sabtu, 5 Oktober 2024 11.51.39 UTC
+- WIT: Sabtu, 5 Oktober 2024 12.28.10 UTC

 Kutipan Inspiratif:
-"The only place you find success before work is in the dictionary."
+"A loving memory of your smiling face, a friend like you can never replace, deep in my heart you will always stay, truly remembered ever!!"

-Kategori: motivational
+Kategori: friendship